MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/1-Svelte-intro.md

  - HTML, CSS, JS
  - a few extensions and rare syntaxes: "_almost_ vanilla JS"
  - uses the real DOM:
  - _more approachable_
  - TypeScript support (also JSDoc support)

 ### Uses the "real" DOM
   - Tools such as D3.js and Svelte work together
-  - you seldom need Svelte specific library.
+  - you seldom need a Svelte specific library.

 ### Other Advantages (at least, claimed advantages)
  - less boilerplate
  - reactivity built in: no need for boilerplate "hooks"
- - easier to "Sveltify" vanilla JS cause Svelte is closer to vanilla JS
+ - easier to "Sveltify" vanilla JS because Svelte is closer to vanilla JS
  - built in testing-library/svelte

 ### Disadvantages